Diocletian's Palace is the most famous cultural and tourist attraction of Split, Croatia.

 Golden Gate is the name for the north entrance to the palace.
 It is well preserved, although niches in the wall miss statues.

-Just near the gate, inside the palace, there is the Museum of Split.
-The museum is part of Papalic Palace, the most known renaissance palace in Split.
+Just near the gate, inside the palace, there is the split city museum.
+The museum is part of Papalic Palace, the well-known Renaissance art masterpiece in Split.

-Outside of the gate, there is a cinema called Kinoteka Zlatna Vrata.
+There is a cinema called Kinoteka Zlatna Vrata located just out of the gate.
 Check out program of cinema (Croatian language site)

 The Fruit Square

-The fruit square is located at the southern part of the palace, just near Split Riva.
-Its main attraction is sculpture of Marko Marulic, the most famous Croatian and Split writer.
-It was made by Ivan Meštrović.
+The Fruit Square is located in the southern part of the palace, just near Split Riva.
+Its main attraction is sculpture of Marko Marulic, the most famous Croatian writer.
+The sculpture was carved by Ivan Meštrović.

 It is worth taking a moment to look at this interesting sculpture.